zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 We recommend generating a puma config file based on [our Puma documentation](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server) for maximum performance.

 Set the `RACK_ENV` to development in your environment and a `PORT` to connect to.
-Before pushing to Heroku you'll want to test with the `RACK_ENV` set to production since this is the enviroment your Heroku app will run in.
+Before pushing to Heroku you'll want to test with the `RACK_ENV` set to production since this is the environment your Heroku app will run in.

 ```term
 :::= $ echo "RACK_ENV=development" >>.env
 :::= $ echo "PORT=3000" >> .env
 ```

-You'll also want to add `.env` to your `.gitignore` since this is for local enviroment setup.
+You'll also want to add `.env` to your `.gitignore` since this is for local environment setup.

 ```term
 ::: $ echo ".env" >> .gitignore